Bivectorfoil/gogosearch/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE)file for details
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details